Sparky015/AstralEngine/README.md

 > - Helps learn engine basics without wasting time
 > - Helps me get to learning more advanced and niche topics quicker
 > - Helps me avoid cementing bad practices in designing and implementations
-> - Creditable resources help me learn best practices from people with the experience and knowledge of expectations
+> - Creditable resources help me learn best practices from people with the experience and knowledge of expectations  (cherno)
 > - Allows me to develop an expertise or realm of expertise quicker
 >
 >